How to Trademark Your Oregon Business

 How to Secure a Federal Trademark

 Registering a federal trademark creates rights throughout the entire United States.
-If you ever intend to move your business or expand it beyond state lines, this is advised.
+If you ever intend to move your business or expand it beyond state lines, this is a good idea.
 You do not need a state trademark if you have a federal trademark.

 Before deciding on your business’s name and the trademark that will cover your IP, check the U.S. Patent and Trademark Office’s trademark database to ensure no overlap.